Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 ## Features

 * Intro Modal provides introduction, explaining the "pick a type" and "choose a location" steps.
-* Modal is easily x-ed out or skipped vis the Start Browsing button.
+* Modal is easily x-ed out or skipped via the Start Browsing button.
 * Header - Identity, Type Buttons and Search field with optional Country Drop Down
 * Country Dropdown allows for restricted city autocomplete by country
 * Map - default and dynamic states, user can zoom and search within Map
-* Search results - allow user to move to location by clicking on markers
+* Listings results - allows user to move to location by clicking on markers
-* Map Markers - allow user to see more information on result including url hyperlink to website (if available)
+* Map Markers - allows user to additional information including url hyperlink to website (if available)
-* Responsivity - Responsive across devices - allowing one and two column layouts
+* Responsivity - Responsive across devices - allowing optimised one and two column layouts
-* Google Map layers allows user to look at satelitte as well as simplified map view
+* Google Map layers allows user to look at satelitte and Street View as well as simplified map view

 <img src="/assets/img/pop-up.jpg" >

-## Features to be added
+## Features which could be added

-* Would like to develop branding and ideally bring the FontAwesome icons as makers onto maps
+* Would like to develop branding and ideally bring the FontAwesome icons as markers onto maps
 * Would also like to explore a four-color code, similar to initial wireframes
 * Refine some results - Google Places groups some establishments I'd rather filter out such as "bookmakers" for "book_stores"
-* Likewise would add explicit keywords to types and search function
+* Likewise would look at adding explicit/coded keywords to expand to type categories
 * Would look at additional styling of map - https://mapstyle.withgoogle.com/
 * May also bring some Places Photos images into the results table, and/or on the Map Marker Info Boxes
+* Mult-language support
 * I would also like to return to looking at integrating the search and select functions into an introductory modal.

 ## Development history
-* I was intrigued by Google Places and Map API from the Code Institute module, however I found it difficult to integrate.
+* I was intrigued by Google Places and Map API from the Code Institute module, however I found it difficult to integrate initially.
+This project gave me ample opportunity to grapple with the Developer Console and Credentials and API key set-up and integration.
 * I knew the API would have some excellent functionality and a wealth of data to access, so I chose to go forward with it for my project.
 * Once I had the API working and results returning, I began to imagine a range of things I could do with it.
-* I was happy that the simplification of the search types still allowed for an interesting searching experience
+* I was happy that the simplification of the search types still allowed for an interesting searching experience.
+It truly is amazing how much data Googe has on offer.

 ## Debugging

-* Autocomplete
-    - The initial plan was to ask user to choose a type and location on the modal.
-    - However, the autocomplete function could not be re-used in two places, so I reconfigured back into the main app.

 * Undefined selection
     - The Google Places API defaulted to "lodging" type if a place was not specified
-    - Initially I thought that by restricting the search from occurring until after one of our four types, this could be avoided.
+    - Initially I thought that by restricting the search from occurring until after a type was selected, that this could be avoided.
-    - I had this secondary step occurring in the modal initially, and then on index when modal was removed.
+    - I had this hidden as a conditional, secondary step occurring in the modal (initially) and then on website itself
-    - I hid the city/country inputs until after a button had an active state.
+    - Once a category/type button had an active state, the city/country inputs appeared
-    - However, I was still seeing occasional "lodging" results.
+    - However, I was still seeing occasional "lodging" results even after these implementations.
     - Upon investigation it was determined that this occurred when the selection had an "undefined" state - even though a button was active.
     - I got advice from a former colleague that by restricting the search function to only the four keyword type I wanted, this could be avoided. (cafe, bakery, book_store and night_club)